← Submission Hub

 No Human Figures

-The façade holds architecture, landscape, light, and data.
-The human presence belongs to the crowd below.
-Real, physical, collective.
+The façade holds architecture, landscape, light, and human signal.
+The human presence belongs in the crowd below: real, physical, collective.